tmtsoftware/esw/docs/src/main/technical/esw-low-level-design.md

 Goal of this section is to provide walk through of the low level design of the ESW applications.
 This section is targeted towards future maintainers of the ESW.
 It should help them understand different parts of the ESW applications and easily navigate through the codebase.

-ESW applications are divided into following two major categories:
+ESW applications are divided into following three major categories:

-1. Pure Actor based, for example, ESW Agent Akka Application.
+1. Actor based, for example, Agent Akka Application.
+1. HTTP based, for example, Agent Service, Gateway Application.
-1. Embedded Http Server based - Such applications exposes two protocols for communication, one is HTTP and other is Akka. for example, ESW Gateway.
+1. Embedded Http + Actor based - Such applications exposes two protocols for communication, one is HTTP and other is Akka. for example, ESW OCS (Sequencer) Application.

 Most if not all the ESW applications follows the following conventions for organizing the codebase: